What is Falun Gong?

 Through consistent and dedicated practice, the student of Falun Gong comes to achieve a state of selflessness, greater insight and awareness, inner purity, and balance—the deeper workings of what might be called true health.
 Ultimately he or she approaches a state of spiritual attainment that in the Asian tradition is known as “enlightenment” or “attaining the Dao (Way).”

 Unlike monastic paths of cultivation, Falun Gong is practiced in society, with students living regular lives that might include getting married, raising children, and/or pursuing a wide variety of careers.
 In other words, they live normal lives in society instead of living in a monastery or similar environment.
-As such, while Falun Gong aspires to inner transformation of the self, it nevertheless typically translates outwardly into positive change in the world, insofar as the practitioner becomes a more patient family member, a more conscientious employee, or a more active member of society
+As such, while Falun Gong aspires to inner transformation of the self, it nevertheless typically translates outwardly into positive change in the world, insofar as the practitioner becomes a more patient family member, a more conscientious employee, or a more active member of society.

 AWARDS IN CHINA AND BEYOND